KelvynCarbone/kelvyncarbone.github.io/index.md

 I'm started my contact with IT at 12 years old.
 Until now i continue learning something new and this that makes me feel alive.

 ### from ZERO to Millions
 I think most IT people have a big dream to make a difference in humanity and I had this privilege when working with education.
-I saw a lot of people change their lives for the better with something that I helped produce and it makes me fucking happy (sorry for the bad word).
+I saw a lot of people change their lives with online education for the better and the my old company make a lot of money with something that I helped produce and it makes me fucking happy (sorry for the bad word).

 ### Somethings projects that i helped to build:
 1. [A Casa do Concurseiro](https://acasadoconcurseiro.com.br)